chewmunk/chewmunk.github.io/_posts/2022-11-20-markdown-basic-3.md

 2. Pour a gallon of milk into the bowl.

  Basically, take the same guidance as above: don't be messy, but if you are, clean it up!

 // 정답 코드
+1. Crack three eggs over a bowl.
+ Now, you're going to want to crack the eggs in such a way that you don't make a mess.
+ If you _do_ make a mess, use a towel to clean it up!

+2. Pour a gallon of milk into the bowl.
+ Basically, take the same guidance as above: don't be messy, but if you are, clean it up!
 ```